dylanwenzlau/db/readme.md

 	->whereNot(['name' => 'david', 'name' => 'devin'])
 	->fetchAll();

-// Get an array of just the names of three users
+// Get an array of just the names of three users (e.g. ['Herp', 'Derp', 'Derpina'])
 $names = DB::with('users')->select('name')->where(['id' => [44,55,66]])->values();

 // Or, get that as an associative array keyed on ID